Building Policies & Procedures

 The Campus Center will provide easels for posters to publicize your event.
 These are available on the day of the event only and will be placed in the building at the discretion of the Campus Center staff.
 Please mount sign(s) on poster board for easy display on the easels.
 Event organizers are responsible for providing sign(s).
 Permanent magnetic display boards are located inside each main entrance and are available for event publicity on the day of your event.

 Materials and items can be posted only on the Campus Center cork bulletin boards located on the garden and main levels.
-Items posted on any other part of the building—including walls, rails, beams, glass and doors—will be removed.
+Items posted on any other part of the building—including walls, rails, beams, glass, doors and restrooms—will be removed.
 These policies are intended to protect the facility from damage and to avoid placement of posted items that may create a safety hazard.
 All bulletin boards in the building will be cleared every Sunday.

 The consumption of alcohol is not permitted in the Smith College Campus Center except when sold and/or served by Smith College dining services in an approved area.
 You may not bring alcohol into the facility for any reason.
 All events and individuals must comply with college policies and state laws governing the use of alcohol.

 During the academic year, all bicycles on campus must be parked or stored in a bicycle rack.
 Bicycles may not be secured to fire hydrants, trees, parking signs, fences, stairwells, ramps (handicap and/or other), or in the egress path of any building.
 Bicycles may not be stored in student rooms.
 Bikes may not be walked through or brought into any meeting room in the Campus Center.